ToNi3141/Rasterix/rtl/top/Xilinx/CmodA7/README.md

 | CTS       | GP20 |  2      |
 | RSTN      | GP21 |  1      |

-Supported SPI clock speed: Around 50MHz.
+Supported SPI clock speed: Max 25MHz.

 The display is directly connected to the FPGA via the 8080-I parallel interface.
 The FPGA automatically configures the display when reset is asserted.
 To connect the display use the following table: